decentralized-identity/labs/docs/charter.md

 ## Intended Audience

-- Working Items in this working group are intended to be focused on people building products and are interested in real applications of decentralized technology.
-This working group is meant to focus on startups building decentralized applications and larger organizations looking to collaborate on a particular effort in a safe, IP friendly way.
+- This working group is meant to for startups as well as large organisations looking to build decentralized applications, collaborate on early-stage protocols/specifications, and innovate new ideas.

 ## Caveats